NACLab/ngc-learn/docs/modeling/components.md

-# The Component
+# The Nodes-and-Cables System: The Component Building Block

-The "component" is a core building block of the simulation construct that ngc-learn and ngclib refer to as the controller.
+The "component" is a core building block of the simulation construct that ngc-learn and ngclib refer to as the controller (in effect, a controller, a set of components embedded within it, and commands that drive the controller's simulation process effectively make up ngc-learn's "nodes-and-cables system").
 A controller, in short, maintains and does the bookkeeping for a set of related components that compose the underlying simulation graph (or operator graph) that represents a biomimetic system in ngc-learn.
 Ultimately, when you create and connect components together, you do so by placing them into a controller which will perform the calculations in a pre-specified order -- this is what ngc-learn and ngclib use under the hood